fmilani/contatempo/README.md

 ## What's included?

-Here is the structure of your app.
+Here is the starting structure of your app.

 ```
-blitzapp
+contatempo
+├── app/
-├── app
+│   ├── api/
-│   |── auth
+│   ├── auth/
+│   │   ├── components/
-│   │   ├── components
+│   │   │   ├── LoginForm.tsx
-│   │   │   └── LoginForm.tsx
+│   │   │   └── SignupForm.tsx
+│   │   ├── mutations/
+│   │   │   ├── changePassword.ts
+│   │   │   ├── forgotPassword.test.ts
-│   │   ├── mutations
+│   │   │   ├── forgotPassword.ts
 │   │   │   ├── login.ts
 │   │   │   ├── logout.ts
+│   │   │   ├── resetPassword.test.ts
+│   │   │   ├── resetPassword.ts
 │   │   │   └── signup.ts
+│   │   ├── pages/
-│   │   └── pages
+│   │   │   ├── forgot-password.tsx
-│   │       ├── login.tsx
+│   │   │   ├── login.tsx
+│   │   │   ├── reset-password.tsx
-│   │       └── signup.tsx
+│   │   │   └── signup.tsx
-│   ├── auth-utils.ts
+│   │   └── validations.ts
-│   ├── validations.ts
+│   ├── core/
-│   ├── components
+│   │   ├── components/
-│   │   ├── Form.tsx
+│   │   │   ├── Form.tsx
-│   │   └── LabeledTextField.tsx
+│   │   │   └── LabeledTextField.tsx
-│   ├── hooks
+│   │   ├── hooks/
-│   │   └── useCurrentUser.ts
+│   │   │   └── useCurrentUser.ts
-│   ├── layouts
+│   │   └── layouts/
 │   │       └── Layout.tsx
-│   │── pages
+│   ├── pages/
+│   │   ├── 404.tsx
 │   │   ├── _app.tsx
 │   │   ├── _document.tsx
-│   │   ├── 404.tsx
-│   │   ├── index.tsx
+│   │   ├── index.test.tsx
-│   │   └── index.test.tsx
+│   │   └── index.tsx
-│   └── users
+│   └── users/
-│   │   └── queries
+│       └── queries/
-│   │       └── getCurrentUser.ts
+│           └── getCurrentUser.ts
-├── db
-│   ├── migrations
+├── db/
 │   ├── index.ts
+│   ├── schema.prisma
-│   └── schema.prisma
+│   └── seeds.ts
-├── integrations
+├── integrations/
-├── node_modules
+├── mailers/
+│   └── forgotPasswordMailer.ts
-├── public
+├── public/
-│   ├── favicon.ico
+│   ├── favicon.ico*
 │   └── logo.png
-├── test
-│   ├── __mocks__
+├── test/
-│   │       └── fileMock.js
 │   ├── setup.ts
 │   └── utils.tsx
-├── utils
-├── .env
-├── .eslintrc.js
-├── .gitignore
-├── .npmrc
-├── .prettierignore
+├── README.md
 ├── babel.config.js
 ├── blitz.config.js
 ├── jest.config.js
 ├── package.json
-├── README.md
 ├── tsconfig.json
+├── types.d.ts
+├── types.ts
 └── yarn.lock
 ```

 These files are:

-- The `app/` directory is a container for most of your project.
+- The `app/` folder is a container for most of your project.
 This is where you’ll put any pages or API routes.

-- `db`/ is where your database configuration goes.
+- `db/` is where your database configuration goes.
 If you’re writing models or checking migrations, this is where to go.

-- `node_modules/` is where your “dependencies” are stored.
-This directory is updated by your package manager, so you don’t have to worry too much about it.

-- `public/` is a directory where you will put any static assets.
+- `public/` is a folder where you will put any static assets.
 If you have images, files, or videos which you want to use in your app, this is where to put them.

+- `integrations/` is a folder to put all third-party integrations like with Stripe, Sentry, etc.

-- `test/` is a directory where you can put your unit and integration tests.
+- `test/` is a folder where you can put test utilities and integration tests.

-- `utils/` is a good place to put any shared utility files which you might use across different sections of your app.
+- `package.json` contains information about your dependencies and devDependencies.
+If you’re using a tool like `npm` or `yarn`, you won’t have to worry about this much.

+- `tsconfig.json` is our recommended setup for TypeScript.

 - `.babelrc.js`, `.env`, etc. ("dotfiles") are configuration files for various bits of JavaScript tooling.